Meeting Cost Calculator

 Three levers: attendees, duration, and frequency.
 Removing one senior person from a recurring meeting often saves more than cutting 15 minutes off it.
 Shortening a weekly 60-minute sync to 30 minutes cuts cost by 50% immediately.
 Shifting from weekly to bi-weekly halves the annual spend.
 Try adjusting the inputs in the calculator to see what the savings actually look like in dollars.

-Get the Template →
+Get the Meeting Toolkit →